yamahasetter/gcnn_airfoil/readme.md

 The surrogate is a differentiable approximation to SU2.
 Given NACA shape parameters, it predicts surface Cp and Cf distributions in milliseconds, from which L/D is integrated.
 Because the surrogate is a PyTorch graph network, gradients of L/D with respect to (p, m) are available via backpropagation — enabling direct gradient-based shape optimisation.
 ## Model Architecture

 A graph convolutional network operating on the 1D boundary curve.
-Each node is a surface point; edges connect geometrically adjacent nodes (geodesic convolution = message-passing along arc length).
+Each node is a surface point; edges connect geometrically adjacent nodes.

 | Component | Detail |
 |---|---|